-The proposed amendment would create a MPR overlay zone designation, which is treated as an urban growth area.
+The proposed amendment would create a MPR overlay zone designation.
 Urban services (e.g., municipal water and sewer) are not planned for the youth camp, which will be served by wells and septic systems.
 No residential housing is included in the proposal, only short-term visitor accommodations such as cabins.
 Therefore, this planning policy is not applicable.